Paris in Fall

 With a headache looming from the car horn incident, we settle into our tiny apartment that has a kitchenette and overlooks a park, and once unpacked we both head to the small supermarket nearby to get supplies.

 It seems like a nice night for a warm crusty French Baguette, a variety of cheeses from different regions of France, some tasty meat slices, and the cork to be popped on a lovely bottle of Bordeaux wine for me, with a nice fruit juice for Explorason.

 We feel snug in our apartment and relaxed and my headache is finally abating.

 Fixing The Computers – Thanks Apple

-We actually take a while to get organised the next morning, but we are on the tram and into the Apple store in Lille with both our laptops and ushered upstairs.
+We actually take a while to get organized the next morning, but we are on the tram and into the Apple store in Lille with both our laptops and ushered upstairs.

 When I explain to the lady that we’d love some assistance today, she allows us to be seen in 20 minutes instead of returning in the afternoon for a technical assistant appointment.

 The staff was lovely.
 Both computer issues were rectified, and I purchased a new cord which we hope the shorting of my computer stems from.
 I was so impressed with their service, I even put it on Facebook.
 Just awesome, so thanks – Apple Store, Lille.